 The City of Takoma Park is connected by a beautiful network of public spaces and public-rights of way that residents and visitors use and enjoy as key components of their community.
 This plan was designed to help coordinate a public space management approach to address the challenges posed by developing and maintaining public spaces in a consistent and equitable way.
 This Public Space Management Plan highlights that much of the data and many of the ideas and structures needed to improve Takoma Park's public spaces already exist.
 The dedication from city staff and energy from community stakeholders create a pathway to enhancing the way the city manages public space.
-Stakeholders and the community members who contributed to the development of this plan stressed the importance of the plan's three guiding principles Sustainability, Equity, and Safety in the planning, maintenance, and operations of the city's evolution and improvement:
+Stakeholders and the community members who contributed to the development of this plan stressed the importance of the plan's three guiding principles Sustainability, Equity, and Safety in the planning, maintenance, and operations of the city's public spaces.
+The findings and recommendations reflect a few common opportunities for the city's evolution and improvement: